PhilipYip1988/python-notebooks/markdown/readme.md

 However there are often slightly different results depending on the TeX renderer.
 On GitHub for example escaping the dollar sign does not process it in TeX.
 Escaping the percentage sign doesn't display a symbol and there are complaints about an escaped hash and ampersand character.

-Using verbose works better however doesn't work with the dollar sign itself:
+Using verbose works better however verbose does not allow use of the dollar sign itself:

 ```tex
 $\verb|%|$